shengzeang/sgl-doc/docs/get_started/quick_start/quick_start.rst

 + The 1st argument :obj:`prop_steps` stands for the propagation depth;
 + The 2nd argument :obj:`feat_dim` stands for the dimension of the input feature;
-+ The 3rd argument :obj:`num_classes` stands for the dimension of the output representation.
++ The 3rd argument :obj:`output_dim` stands for the dimension of the output representation.

 Please refer to the `models part <../../api/models/models.html>`__ for more details of SGC and other GNN models.